Rabikant-2279/Scrap-the-robort/README.md

 - It is capable of opening websites like Google, Youtube, etc., in a web browser.
 - It is capable of opening your code editor or IDE with a single voice command.
 - Enough talks!
 Let's start building our own S.C.R.A.P.

+To run this project you have to import some module listed below or have to install modules using pip install in your command/terminal.

+import pyttsx3 #pip install pyttsx3
+import speech_recognition as sr #pip install speechRecognition import datetime import wikipedia #pip install wikipedia import webbrowser import os import smtplib